No Products in the Cart

 We are all feeling stress in different ways these days.
-For some, the overwhelming stress of the novel Coronavirus, or COVID-19, pandemic may mean compounded stress on top of the typical stressors, like family, finance, and health.
-We may feel anxious, on edge, or numb.
+For some, it may be typical stressors, like family, finance, and health.
+As a result, we may feel anxious, on edge, or numb.
 We might feel like we just want to get back into bed, pull the covers up, and go to back sleep.

 There is a strong connection between sleep and stress, a cycle actually.
 Stress interferes and impacts sleep, and, in turn, sleep (or lack thereof) contributes to stress, affecting memory, judgment and mood.